k8s-platform-hub/hello-iOS/README.md

 1. Creates a new folder in the current working directory called `hello-iOS`
 2. Creates a new trial hasura cluster for you and sets that cluster as the default cluster for this project
 3. Initializes `hello-iOS` as a git repository and adds the necessary git remotes.
-4. Has the source code for a simple iOS app inside the hello-iOS directory called `iOS-app`.
+4. Has the source code for a simple iOS app inside the hello-iOS directory called `mobile-app`.

 ### Step 2: Getting cluster information